Yamisa11/Shoe-Paradise/README.md

 https://shoe-catalogue.onrender.com/

 Please note the app is using a free hosting account on Render.com which has limitations.
-To speed up the loading process open the site and reload it again.
+Shoe data is being loaded from an external API.
+To speed up the loading process open and then close the site and reload it again a few times.

 ### Shoe Catalogue API